 - whether unsecured creditors' claims will be paid in full or in part, with or without further rescheduling; and

 - whether interest accruing after the date of the judgment delegating a judge or the controlled management decree will be due.

-The content of the commissioners' proposal is individually notified to the debtor's creditors and also published by extract on RESA, the Luxembourg central electronic platform of official publications officially named the 'Recueil électronique des sociétés et associations'.
+The content of the commissioners' proposal is individually notified to the debtor's creditors and also published by extract on RESA, Luxembourg's central electronic platform for official publications.

 Creditors may submit observations to the court before it takes its decision to accept or reject the plan.
 Creditors abstaining from the vote are deemed to have voted in favour.

-Once the plan has received final approval, its content is applicable and binding upon the debtor and all its creditors, whether in agreement or not.
+Once the plan has received final approval, its content is applicable and binding on the debtor and all its creditors, whether or not they are in agreement.
 If, however, the plan is rejected by the creditors or by the court, the court either pronounces bankruptcy or allots further time to the commissioner for the submission of an alternative plan.